 Swallowing difficulty is the inability to swallow foods or liquids with ease.
 People who have a hard time swallowing may choke on their food or liquid when trying to swallow.
 Another medical name for swallowing difficulty is dysphagia.
 This symptom isn’t always indicative of a medical condition.
 In fact, swallowing difficulty may be temporary and go away on its own.

-Trouble swallowing may come from an obstruction in the throat such as trapped food, a swollen throat, or medical conditions that cause the esophagus to become inflamed.
+Trouble swallowing may come from an obstruction in the throat such as trapped food, a swollen throat, or medical conditions that cause the esophagus to become inflamed (esophagitis).

-A swollen tongue or swelling in the esophagus can also cause difficulty in swallowing.
+A swollen tongue or irritation in the oral cavity can also cause difficulty in swallowing.

 - allergic reaction